About This Course

 See Fees and Costs for full details.

-This course is for those who already have a degree, preferably in the area of arts or sciences, and who wish to study art history intensively over one academic year (full time) or two (part time).
+This course is for those who already have a degree, preferably in the ARts or the Sciences, and who wish to study art history intensively over one academic year (full time) or two (part time).
 It is designed for those who have an active interest in the history of art but do not already have a degree in the discipline.

 It is suitable for those who are currently employed in some branch of the arts and want to obtain an academic qualification in the area or for students who require a conversion course to apply for graduate study, such as the taught MA or the MRes/MPhil/PhD research degrees at UCC (note that completion of the HDip does not guarantee a place on a graduate course).